Collection and use of personal information

 When you visit our website or communicate with us by electronic means, we may also collect technical information about your interactions with us or our website, using cookies, pixels, logs and other techniques.
 This information may include information about your visit to our website, including the IP address of your computer and which browser you used to view our website, your operating system, Advertising IDs, location, language settings in browsers, the site you came from, keywords searched (if arriving from a search engine) or the number of page views.
 These data are used to both measure and improve the effectiveness of our website or enhance the experience for our visitors and clients.
 The technologies we use include:

-In certain circumstances, we may also use the following:
+If you visit https://demo.optable.co, we may also use the following:

 Google Ad Manager